• Home

 Guide to Preparing a Data Management Plan

-The Social Sciences and Humanities Research Council (SSHRC) Guide to Preparing a Data Management Plan provides applicants and grant holders with guidance on how to prepare a data management plan (DMP).
+The Social Sciences and Humanities Research Council (SSHRC) Guide to Preparing a Data Management Plan provides potential applicants and grant holders with guidance on how to prepare a data management plan (DMP).

 The guide includes: